joaquintides/boost_epoch/boost_vs_std.md

 among the public with the introduction of equivalent components in the C++ standard, we have issued Stack Overflow search queries of the form <code>"boost::X"&nbsp;created:YYYY</code> and
 <code>"std::X"&nbsp;created:YYYY</code> for `YYYY` in 2008-2020.
 The tables below show
-the number of results per annual 100,000 Stack Overflow questions.
+the number of results per annual 10,000 Stack Overflow C++-related questions.
 Results for the current year 2020 include questions up to May 17.
 In the case of **Boost.MPL**, which does not have a proper standard library replacement in C++11, we compare with **Boost.Mp11**.